-The Solvency II Framework Directive will replace the EU’s existing 14 insurance and reinsurance directives.
+The Solvency II Framework Directive replaces the EU’s existing 14 insurance and reinsurance directives.
 It must be transposed into national law in each of the 28 Member States.

 Level 2 - Implementing measures

 Solvency II Level 2 implementing measures spell out the detailed requirements that insurers must meet.
 They are set out in Delegated Regulation 2015/35 of 10 October 2014, published in January 2015.
 This has direct effect in EU Member States, so does not need to be transposed into national laws.
-There are Implementing Technical Standards and Regulatory Technical Standards in addition, which will be finalised in 2015.
+There are Implementing Technical Standards and Regulatory Technical Standards in addition.

 Level 3 - Guidelines

-To help national supervisors to implement Solvency II, EIOPA is designing Guidelines and Recommendations on how to put Solvency II’s detailed provisions into effect.
+To help national supervisors to implement Solvency II, EIOPA designed Guidelines and Recommendations on how to put Solvency II’s detailed provisions into effect.

 Level 4 - Post-implementation enforcement